FUNDING AND AWARDS

 BOR Deadline (December 4, 2024)

-Submit nominations and attachments electronically to [email protected] by October 28.
+Submit nominations and attachments electronically to [email protected] by the extended deadline of Monday, Nov.
+11.

 The USG offers these teaching excellence awards: